 Both offer up to eight seats, but they go about it in different ways.

 There are a number of exciting minivans out there these days, and no, we're not being sarcastic.
 Although the world seems to prefer SUVs, these family haulers are still selling well, and two of the most recent debutants are the Toyota Sienna and the Kia Carnival, the latter of which was formerly known as the Sedona.
 Both are stunning vehicles for their class, but while one is traditionally powered, the Japanese contender uses a hybrid powertrain.
 The result is an astonishing mpg estimate, but can the Carnival outfence the Sienna with its tech?
-Let's see how these impressive machines stack up.
+Let's see how these impressive machines stack up in our latest minivan comparison.

 As is common these days, both vehicles are fitted with LED headlights.
 The Carnival fits its on either side of the brand's signature Tiger-Nose grille.
 This vehicle calls itself a 'Grand Utility Vehicle', so it's no surprise that its styling is inspired by SUVs (we see a bit of Cadillac Escalade in the C-pillar).
 17-inch wheels are standard here, with 19s available.
 It looks sleek and classy, and we love it.